tubulocristate/vuhillia/README.md

 # vuhillia
-Simple header-only graphics library.
+**Inspired by [Tsoding](https://github.com/tsoding)**.<br >Simple header-only graphics library.
 Still in development.
 Line, circle, and triangle (with color interpolation between vertices) drawing is available.
 Rendering of 3D objects is to be implemented.

 ## Gradient Triangle
 ```c